Deformation of Sasakian metrics: Examples

-In this example, we can apply Corollary \ref{Corollary : h02 = 0}, because $H^{0,2}(\mathbb{C}P^{n-1})=0$.
-Hence, the Sasakian metric $(g_{\std},\eta_{\std})$ is stable.
-By the simply connectedness of $S^{2n-1}$, we can apply also Corollary \ref{Corollary : H1 = 0}.
-Thus, the space of isomorphism classes of Sasakian metrics are identified with the isomorphism classes of the underlying transversely K\"{a}hler flows.
+Because $H^{0,2}(\mathbb{C}P^{n-1})=0$, Corollary~\ref{Corollary : h02 = 0} implies that the Sasakian metric $(g_{\std},\eta_{\std})$ is stable, that is, a family of compatible Sasakian metric exists for any small deformation of the Reeb flow as transversely holomorphic Riemannian flows.
+Since $S^{2n-1}$ is simply connected, Corollary~\ref{Corollary : H1 = 0} implies that the space of isomorphism classes of Sasakian metrics are identified with the isomorphism classes of the underlying transversely K\"{a}hler flows.

-For description of universal families of deformation of the Hopf fibration as a transversely holomorphic flow, see Haefliger \cite{Haefliger} and Duchamp and Kalka \cite{Duchamp Kalka}.

-We can apply Corollaries \ref{Corollary : h02 = 0} and \ref{Corollary : H1 = 0} to the circle bundles associated to positive line bundles over Fano manifolds $X$ which satisfies the condition \eqref{Equation : Condition 2} in a similar way.
+We can apply Proposition~\ref{thm:GHS}, Corollaries~\ref{Corollary : h02 = 0} and~\ref{Corollary : H1 = 0} to a Sasakian metric on the circle bundles associated to positive line bundles over Fano manifolds $X$ which satisfies $H^{1}(X,T^{1,0}X)=0$ in a similar way.